LJPZebra/OLU/1P_Multicolor_System.md

 * Alternatively, you can use:
     *  [ScanImage](https://www.scientifica.uk.com/products/vidrio-technologies-scanimage) the control software provided by Scientifica
-    *  [Micromanager](https://micro-manager.org/) that supports the control of all Scientifica stages as well as of most commen objective scanners from e.g. Physical Instrument or Piezo Jena.
+    *  [Micromanager](https://micro-manager.org/) that supports the control of all Scientifica stages as well as of most common objective scanners from e.g. Physical Instrument or Piezo Jena.
-    *  or the open source python software presented here: https://www.frontiersin.org/articles/10.3389/fcell.2022.875044/full
+    *  or the open-source python software presented here: https://www.frontiersin.org/articles/10.3389/fcell.2022.875044/full

 ### The Sample Chamber Holder and Sample Chamber